perrin-isir/xomx/xaio/tutorials/xaio_kidney_classif.md

 of the corresponding genes.

-We then load the feature selectors trained in Step 6, and create `gene-dict`, a dictionary of the 10-gene signatures for each label.
+We then load the feature selectors trained in Step 6, and create `gene_dict`, a dictionary of the 10-gene signatures for each label.
 ```python
 feature_selectors = {}
 gene_dict = {}